rahulsavani/pelican_homepage/content/pages/index.rst

 **Research Interests:** Game Theory, Algorithms & Complexity, Automated Trading, Agent-Based Modelling

-I am a Reader in the Department of Computer Science at the University of Liverpool.
+I am a Reader (Associate Professor) in the Department of Computer Science at the University of Liverpool.
 I work on problems at the interface of economics/finance and computer science.
 I have worked extensively on equilibrium computation for game-theoretic models of strategic interaction.